-Despite injuring her hamstring during the 2008 Beijing Games, she was back like a storm in 2010, winning gold at the Commonwealth Games in Delhi and another gold (as well as a bronze!) at the World Championships in New Zealand.
-A well-deserved bronze medal was also won at the London 2012 Games in the 4x100m Relay!
+Despite injuring her hamstring during the 2008 Beijing Games, she won gold at the 2010 Commonwealth Games in Delhi and another gold (as well as a bronze!) at the World Championships in New Zealand.
+A bronze medal was also won at the London 2012 Games in the 4x100m Relay!

 Kelly grew up in the South of England, is now one of the rising stars of British Gymnastics.
 She is known for her powerful tumbling on the floor, and recently won Gold at the British Championships in the vault.
 She is also the English floor champion.

 Kelly says, "don't follow your dreams... chase them!"

 Kelvin is a GB BMX rider and started when he was just 6 years old!
 He became World Champion at the 2015 Masters World Championships.

 Kelvin's motto is "pressure is the shadow of opportunity"